 Re-hiring ex employees: your brand does play a part

 Re-hiring ex-employees may prove to be challenging, if an employer’s negative reputation eclipses the work it produces.
 Poor branding can also have an effect on the morale of current workers and will continue to damage the company long after the market turns.
 By then, many workers may think their future career lies elsewhere if they feel their former colleagues have been treated badly during the downturn.
 Also, disbanding teams overnight can further advocate a negative perception of a company.
 Of course if projects cannot be funded it is understood that some roles will be have to be discontinued.
 However, much consideration should be given to the years it can take to bring together such highly-niche experience and those who have taken the time to do so will naturally feel aggrieved.

 Ultimately, no one knows how long the downturn in the oil and gas market will continue.
 Although companies and staff are going through turbulent times, there are ways to make the downsizing process much smoother.
 A strategy including the engagement of recruitment partners, clear communications and expected timescales can help maintain good relations with current workers and ex-employees who could possibly be re-hired when the market turns around.

 In addition, for companies who can, now could be the best time to think about growing and upskilling their workforce.
 As talent is increasingly available, recruiting the next generation of managers through offering long-term performance related packages could secure your workforce for the future.
 Additionally, such packages will help to lower upfront costs and reward workers when profits increase.

 If, as expected, the market rebounds and the talent shortage becomes more acute, companies are currently in a position to limit their exposure to some of these issues by being more transparent with the workers they already have.
 And these include the soon-to-be retiring baby boomers, whose impending departure will have an inevitable impact on the industry.
-Of which we will discuss in our next update.Posted about 6 years ago
+Of which we will discuss in our next update.Posted over 6 years ago